There are different reasons for leaving the NDIS. This might happen if you’re no longer eligible.

 To remain a participant, you’ll need to either:

-For example, we may decide to revoke your participant status if your permanent residency visa is cancelled.
+For example, you may have to leave the NDIS if your permanent residency visa is cancelled.

 If you joined the NDIS from a New South Wales prescribed program and your residency or citizenship status changes, you remain eligible for the NDIS.